michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 ##### **<u>Illuminating Through Renewal</u>**

 **Say:** Just like a lamp needs to be plugged in to stay lit, we need to stay connected to our source—physically, emotionally, and spiritually.
-When we're tired or overwhelmed, our light can flicker, and the teens can sense that.
+When we’re tired or overwhelmed, our light can flicker, and the teens can sense that.
 That’s why recharging isn’t optional—it’s essential for us to shine.

 **Activity – “Light Source Ideas”:**<br>Around the room are posters labeled with different parts of the trip: morning, work site, mealtimes, free time, evenings.
 Write down simple ways you can “recharge your light” during those times—whether it’s taking a quiet moment to pray, stepping outside to breathe, grabbing a cup of coffee alone, or journaling.
 Post your ideas and we’ll look at them together.